Silver-washed fritillary

-The silver-washed fritillary (Argynnis paphia) is a common and variable butterfly found over much of the Palearctic realm – Algeria, Europe, temperate Asia, and Japan.
+The silver-washed fritillary (Argynnis paphia) is a common and variable butterfly found over much of the Palearctic realm – Algeria, Europe and across the Palearctic to Japan.

 Description

-The silver-washed fritillary butterfly is deep orange with black spots on the upperside of its wings, and has a wingspan of 54–70 mm, with the male being smaller and paler than the female.
-The underside is green, and, unlike other fritillaries, has silver streaks instead of silver spots, hence the name silver-washed.
+The silver-washed fritillary butterfly is deep orange with black spots on the upperside of its wings.
+It has a wingspan of 54–70 mm, with the male's being smaller and paler than the female's.
+The underside is green (verdigris) with a metallic gloss and broad silver bands which are partly curved, hence the name silver-washed.
+In the male the forewings are rather pointed whereas in the female they are more rounded.
+On females of the minority valesina form, recurrent in most European populations, the ground color is not fawn but grey with greenish reflections.
 The caterpillar is black brown with two yellow lines along its back and long reddish-brown spines.

-The male possesses scent scales on the upperside of the forewing that run along veins one to four.
+The male possesses scent scales on the upperside of the forewing that run along veins one to four as three distinct scent-streaks.
 The scent produced from these scales attracts females and helps to distinguish it from other species.

 Food resources

 Adults feed on the nectar of bramble, thistles, and knapweeds, and also on aphid honeydew.
 The silver-washed is a strong flier, and more mobile than other fritillaries, and, as such, can be seen gliding above the tree canopy at high speed.
 Its preferred habitat is thin, sunny, deciduous woodland, especially oaks, but it has been known to live in coniferous woodland.

 The main larval food plant of the species is the common dog violet (Viola riviniana).